Lori Sortino founded Essence Captured in October, 2006.

-Lori was the official photographer for the annual Long Dance ceremony held in SLO County every September from 2007 - 2018 and 2020.
+Lori has been the official photographer for the annual Long Dance ceremony held in SLO County every September since 2007.
 Lori was the Image Editor for Conejo365, a quarterly event magazine published in Westlake Village, California from 2014 - 2019.
 Lori provided extensive photography services for Naam Yoga L.A. and Rootlight, Inc. for web and publication projects.

 In addition to her work for clients and her freelance work, Lori photographs wild mustangs and creates fine art image prints.
 Her work is often on exhibit locally.

 Lori reminds us that we see with our heart.

 Essence Captured is the official photographer for several Hunter/Jumper Shows at the Paso Robles Horse Park.
 Essence Captured is also covering some of the Arena Polo events in Los Osos at the Central Coast Polo Club.
 In 2021 we were invited to cover the Combined Test and Horse Trials at the Fresno County Horse Park and the West Coast Connemara Show in Watsonville.